MDK-Packs/IoT_Socket/documentation/src/IoT_Socket_Using.md

   - copy `source\wifi\iot_socket.c` from the IoT Socket pack to your application folder.
   - rename the copied file, for example to `iot_socket_wifi.c`.
   - add the file to the application project.
-  - rename all `iotSocketXXX` functions in the file; for example by changing the prefix and having them as `wifiSocketXXX`.
+  - rename all `iotSocketXXX` functions in the file, for example by changing the prefix and having them as `wifiSocketXXX`.
 - In the application code define two API access structures of \ref iotSocketApi_t type that map the MDK-Network (`mdkSocketXXX`) and WiFi (`wifiSocketXXX`) socket functions respectively.
 - Register the API of the target communication interface using \ref iotSocketRegisterApi.